vmware/vic/doc/user_doc/vic_app_dev/network_use_cases.md

     Hello world!Connection closed by foreign host.

 #### Outcome
 Server and Client can ping each other by name.
-You can connect to the server on port 5000 from the client container and to port 5000 on the virtual container host external interface.
+You can connect to the server on port 5000 from the client container and to port 5000 on the virtual container host public interface.

 ### Containers on Multiple Bridge Networks